Australia team bus hit with rock in Chittagong

-- Day one was one of the hardest Test match cricket days I’ve ever had, says Nathan Lyon

-- Bangladesh vs Australia, 2nd Test Day 1: Sabbir Rahman, Mushfiqur Rahim lead Bangladesh fightback

-Security blanket around the Australian cricket team has been amped following an incident on Monday where the visiting side’s bus was attacked with a rock while returning to the team hotel.
+Security blanket around the Australian cricket team has been increased following an incident on Monday where the visiting side’s bus window was broken with a rock or stone.
+It left a broken window of the bus which was returning back to the hotel from the ground in Chittagong.
 Cricket Australia (CA) have suggested that the rock could have been hurled by another vehicle, creating concern for the local authorities considering the last time Australia didn’t tour the country was because of security.
 In 2015, Australia cancelled their tour of Bangladesh due to security fears and also withdrew from the U-19 World Cup last year.

-The incident happened when the team was on their way back to the hotel from the Zahur Ahmed Chowdhury Stadium in Chittagong after the first day’s play in the second Test.

 “En route back to the hotel last night a window on the Australian team bus was broken.
 No one was injured in the incident,” CA security manager Sean Carroll said in a statement.
 Team security personnel are currently in discussion with local authorities while they investigate the cause, which is believed to have come from a small rock or stone,” he said.